 6. Luna Park

 One of my absolute favourite views of the glittering Sydney skyline.
 Walk along the waterfront from Luna Park around Milsons Point or Kirribilli and you can enjoy a variety of stunning angles.
-Pro tip: visit it late at night, you’ll be in for a treat.
+Pro tip: visit it late at night and you’ll be in for a treat.

 7. Sydney Harbour Bridge Walk